 Most people don’t know what to expect of the food scene in Kathmandu.
 What does one eat in Nepal?
 Curries, lentil soups, and rice are pretty prominent, however, nothing is really out of reach.
-The best restaurant in Thamel have everything from Italian style pasta to Japanese ramen.
+The best restaurants in Thamel have everything from Italian style pasta to Japanese ramen.
 You can have whatever your heart desires.
-After spending weeks in Thamel, these were the places I loved the most.
+After spending weeks living in Thamel (and now visiting frequently), these are the places I love the most.
 A lot of them were recommended by locals, or I stumbled upon them by accident.
-The ones listed are the restaurants that I went back to more than once because they really stood out.
+The ones listed are the restaurants that I go back to time and time again.

 Forest & Plate